YuriShimoi/prompter/README.md

 ### Image Support

 Images can be plotted in the canvas!
-If you have that awesome pixel art you just need to show in the prompt, ou just need to convert to a proper readable string.
+If you have that awesome pixel art you just need to show in the prompt, you just need to convert to a properly readable string.

-Actually images are read with full color support, **but drawed in the prompt as monochromaticaly only**, coloring will be supported in a new update soon, if you reading that warning, wait just a bit.
+Actually images are **read** with full color support, but **drawed** in the prompt as **monochromaticaly only**, coloring will be supported in a new update soon, if you reading that warning, wait just a bit.

-In the root of this library you can find an file called *imageConversor.html* that contains a web page with a easy-to-use conversor from a image file to string-based readable image, you can also access it [here](https://yurishimoi.github.io/prompter/imageConversor.html), the conversor tool will show the actual supported status of the image prompted, as well the string you will need to pass in the **src** field when adding the image in the screen.
+In the root of this library you can find an file called *imageConversor.html* that contains a web page with a easy to use converter from an image file to string based readable image, you can also access it [here](https://yurishimoi.github.io/prompter/imageConversor.html), the conversor tool will show the actual supported mapping of the image prompted, as well the string you will need to pass in the **src** field when adding the image in the screen.

 > Hint:
-  You can save your string-like images anywhere you want, but its easier pass they all to the [GLOBAL_VARIABLE_REGISTER](#formatting) to make a more readable HTML tags on development when passing to **src** image field.
+  You can save your string-like images anywhere you want, but its easier pass they all to the [GLOBAL_VARIABLE_REGISTER](#formatting) to make a more readable HTML on development when passing to **src** image field.

 > Note:
-When passing the variable format `"${variable}"` in a *img src* they will send an error message in console, if you are like me (yes, i know) and want to suppress the error you must add a "#" at start of the *src*, so the interpreter will ignore that and also the browser will not shoot the error anymore.
+When using the variable format `"${variable}"` in a *img src* they will send an error message in console, if you are like me and want to suppress the error you can add a "#" at start of the *src*, so the interpreter will ignore that and also the browser will not shoot the error anymore.
 So will be just like `"#${variable}"`.

 ### HTML Support